ibreschi/train-hgk/README.md

 # Training Hockey Goal Keepers
-This project will allow a trainer to prepare a Training (list of excercices) for a training session.
+This project will allow a trainer to prepare a Training (list of exercises) for a training session.
-Each Excercise has one image, one description and a set of Properties.
+Each Exercise has one image, one description and a set of Properties.
-One Property categorize the excercice, difficulty, skill type, number of golies, more ...
+One Property categorize the exercise, difficulty, skill type, number of golies, more ...

 # Use Cases:
 ## Excercises UCs

 ### UC1 excercises page: